chootka/subnodes-ipfs/README.md

         sudo ./install.sh $USER

+* edit /etc/NetworkManager/NetworkManager.conf and set `managed=true`

 The installation process takes about 5 minutes.
-After it has completed, you will have a running lighttpd php7 web server, wireless access point, and BATMAN Advanced mesh node (if you left DO_SET_MESH=y).
+After it has completed, you will have a running nginx web server, wireless access point, and BATMAN Advanced mesh node (if you left DO_SET_MESH=y).
 Connecting to the network and navigating to a browser page will redirect you to your new captive portal page.
-It's only going to be a boilerplate (aka, default) lighttpd web page, so head into /var/www/html and create a new index.html file and go nuts.
+It's only going to be a boilerplate (aka, default) nginx web page, so head into /var/www/html and create a new index.html.

 From here, fork, build, share your ideas, and have fun!